 “Don’t know if you heard what Julie – gosh, Ms. Benevo, I’m sorry – said before, but Filippo Brunelleschi is responsible for the ingenious design of the dome.
 He won the opportunity during an open art competition in 1419 A.D.
 But, gosh, what he proposed had never been done before: build the dome entirely out of stone…” and absolutely no one cares because we’re ogling the dome’s phosphorescent glow.

 That’s why Michelle stops grandstanding to the few underclassmen who don’t know any better.
 That’s why Candace stops flicking her nose ring and Becky stops sketching and Fr.
-Bagnani stops drinking his holy water and Stacy stops shadowing Mrs. Weary.
-Everyone stands in place simply appreciating what even Melissa might be able to grasp; that is, it’s more than just a dome.
+Bagnani stops drinking his holy water and Stacy stops shadowing Mrs. Weary who stops shadowing Mo.
+Everyone stands in place like a flash mob simply appreciating what even Melissa might be able to grasp; that is, it’s more than just a dome.

 With its lustrous, golden rows riding round and round depositing depictions of Bible verses that are realer than our faith that so few of us practice, it could’ve been the pearly gates.
 From its zenith, rarified light – from heaven, not the sun, I’m convinced – filters in.
 Heaven, I think, the place I’m not even sure is a place; the place I hope my grandpa is, where my grandma will be.
 In that light, I feel as unwelcomed as a mosque near Ground Zero.